rtv/Stage/README.txt

 If you use Stage in your work, we'd appreciate a citation.
 At the time of writing, the most suitable reference is either:

-RIchard Vaughan.
+Richard Vaughan.
 "Massively Multiple Robot Simulations in Stage", Swarm Intelligence (to appear 2008), Springer.

 Or, if you are using Player/Stage: